AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Data_Structures_Algorithms/CS106B_X/6_OOP_Abstractions/STL_Algorithms.md

 # Search
 > [!concept]
 > **`std::search`**: This algorithm is used to find a subrange within a range.
 It searches for the first occurrence of the second sequence in the first sequence.
+>
+> Note that `std::search` returns an iterator to the **first element** of the **first occurrence** of the subsequence to be searched.
+If not existent, `std::search` returns an iterator to the end of the sequence.
+>
+> The type of the iterator that is returned from `std::search` is consistent with the type used as arguments in the function call.

 ## Find occurrence of subsequences
 > [!code]